Moving to Brussels for a short time? Serviced apartments offer flexible leases, provide you with furniture, and spare

 Specialist agencies also offer a less stringent style of renting.
 “Some agents let properties for as little as a month.
 They’ll let you extend your stay with a couple of weeks’ notice.
-Others will allow you to automatically renew your tenancy on a month to month basis if you’re uncertain how long you’ll be staying.
+Others will allow you to automatically renew your tenancy on a monthly basis if you’re uncertain how long you’ll be staying.
 It’s worth shopping around to find an agency that specializes in these types of short-term, flexible options.

 The companies listed below provide short- and medium-term furnished rental services in Brussels: